MHspitta/Xcode/README.md

 The code is simplified by using a Ternary operator and the the buttons are removed for a sleek usability.

+In the folder 'doc' , you can see two images of the app.
+White screen (light on) & black screen (light off).

 Michael Hu,
 UVA mprog, Xcode, 2018